Zoot suit: Characteristics

-Traditionally, zoot suits have been worn with a fedora or pork pie hat color-coordinated with the suit, occasionally with a long feather as decoration, and pointy, French-style shoes.
+Traditionally, zoot suits have been worn with a fedora or pork pie hat color-coordinated with the suit, occasionally with a long feather as decoration, and pointy, French-style shoes or saddle shoes.

-A young Malcolm X, who wore zoot suits in his youth, described the zoot suit as: "a killer-diller coat with a drape shape, reet pleats, and shoulders padded like a lunatic's cell".
 Zoot suits usually featured a watch chain dangling from the belt to the knee or below, then back to a side pocket.
 A woman accompanying a man wearing a zoot suit would commonly wear a flared skirt and a long coat.

 The amount of material and tailoring required made them luxury items, so much so that the U.S. War Production Board said that they wasted materials that should be devoted to the World War II war effort.
 When Life published photographs of zoot suiters in 1942, the magazine joked that they were "solid arguments for lowering the Army draft age to include 18-year-olds".
 This extravagance, which many considered unpatriotic in wartime, was a factor in the Zoot Suit Riots.

 To some, wearing the oversized suit was a declaration of freedom and self-determination, even rebelliousness.

 Some observers claim that the "Edwardian-look" suits with velvet lapels worn by Teddy Boys in Britain are a derivative of the zoot suit.